 The acronym of BSOD is Blue Screen of Death or Blue Screen of Doom.
 This techie is closely associated with the Windows operating system family.
 The BSOD is nothing but a blue screen displaying error messages and codes stating that the operating system is about to crash.
-The BSOD also indicates that the unsaved data, information and process are transformed and saved in a RAW format file due to unexpected crash in the operating system.
-This saving process will help the user to recover back their data in the mere future.
+The BSOD also indicates that the unsaved data, information, and processes are transformed and saved in a RAW format file due to an unexpected crash in the operating system.
+This saving process will help the user recover their data in the near future.

 History:

-On searching the source for this blue screen error, it is first sited by IBM developers in IBM OS/2.
-The early Windows uses compilers developed by IBM.
-In this way it slipped into the Windows family.
-And the first version of Windows to be developed with BSOD is Windows 1.0.
-The Windows 3.0 users stated this screen as “Ghost screen” in humor.
-The name is because, there is no chance of any repair process is possible to the Windows operating system any more after the BSOD at that time.
+On searching the source for this blue screen error, IBM developers first cited it in IBM OS/2.
+The early Windows used compilers developed by IBM.
+In this way, it slipped into the Windows family.
+The first version of Windows to be developed with BSOD is Windows 1.0.
+The Windows 3.0 users stated this screen as a “Ghost screen” in humor.
+The name is because there is no chance of any repair process being possible to the Windows operating system after the BSOD at that time.

-Later after the improvement of the computer hardware and operating systems, the BSOD which we are using now came into existence.
-Different members of Windows family use a wide variety of BSOD.
-Some differs by colors and some by error codes used in it.
-Apart from blue screen there are Red Screen of Death (RSOD) and Black Screen of Death (BSOD).
+Later, after the computer hardware and operating systems improved, the BSOD we use now existed.
+Different members of the Windows family use a wide variety of BSOD.
+Some differ by colors and some by error codes used in it.
+Apart from the blue screen, there are the Red Screen of Death (RSOD) and Black Screen of Death (BSOD).

 Other Types:

-The RSOD is the type used Windows Vista operating system and that too, particularly in Beta versions of Vista.
-These RSOD was introduced with the intent to differentiate the boot time dump errors found before the loading of Windows Vista operating system.
+The RSOD is used in the Windows Vista operating system, particularly in Beta versions of Vista.
+These RSODs were introduced to differentiate the boot time dump errors found before loading the Windows Vista operating system.

-The Black Screen of Death is same as the BSOD.
-In order to avoid confusion the black screen of death is called Blsod or Ksod.
+The Black Screen of Death is the same as the BSOD.
+In order to avoid confusion, the black screen of death is called Blsod or Ksod.
 This Blsod is found in Windows 3.x versions and some game consoles.
-This indicates that the error occurred while executing a DOS based network application.
+This indicates that the error occurred while executing a DOS-based network application.

 Functions of BSOD:

-The basic function of BSOD is to display the error code at an emergent situation.
-By default the Windows operating system will keep records and logs of all events in a hierarchical structure.
+The basic function of BSOD is to display the error code in an emergent situation.
+By default, the Windows operating system will keep records and logs of all events in a hierarchical structure.
 The kernel process is the root or parent process for this hierarchy.
-The other processes are just child process.
-Incase if any of the kernel process is obstructed or if the requested root process resource is unavailable, there occurs a conflict among the processes and the process that started the conflict is registered as source of the operating system crash and will be displayed in coded format to the user.
+The other processes are just child processes.
+In case any of the kernel processes is obstructed or if the requested root process resource is unavailable, there occurs a conflict among the processes, and the process that started the conflict is registered as a source of the operating system crash and will be displayed in coded format to the user.

-The BSOD codes are named as STOP codes.
-This BSOD codes varies among the Windows family.
-For example the format of BSOD code used in Windows NT operating system is
+The BSOD codes are named STOP codes.
+This BSOD code varies among the Windows family.
+For example, the format of BSOD code used in the Windows NT operating system is.

 STOP: 0x0000008a (0x0000000000000003, 0x0000000000000000, 0xfffffa800a1206f0, 0x000007fbba710218)

-Later, the operating systems after Windows NT use only the single part error code.
-Also they don’t provide any metadata about the error.
+Later, the operating systems after Windows NT used only the single-part error code.
+Also, they don’t provide any metadata about the error.

 Detailed cram on BSOD codes:

-Consider that error message of Windows NT, because on viewing it we can able to grasp BSOD codes of all other Windows versions too.
+Consider that error message of Windows NT because viewing it lets us grasp BSOD codes of all other Windows versions, too.

 STOP: 0x0000008a (0x0000000000000008, 0x0000000000000000, 0xfffffa800a1206f0, 0x000007fbba710218)

 Windows versions after Windows NT will display only the first part alone.
 And it will be of the binary value ranging from 0x00000001 to 0x0000005F.
-The Kernel debugger and the memory dump were the only process that will be in execution at BSOD.
-Apart from the error codes there are some messages also available that are displayed along with these codes.
-This error messages are separated by underscore instead of white spaces.
+The Kernel debugger and the memory dump were the only processes that will be in execution at BSOD.
+Apart from the error codes, some messages are also available that are displayed along with these codes.
+These error messages are separated by underscore instead of white spaces.

-To recover data after system crash, refer this page.
+To recover data after system crash, refer to this page.

 The messages are …